Geometry of knots in real projective $3$-space: Genus for knots in

-The knot shown in Figure 19, is non-affine, since the inverse image in $S^3$ is a two component link with linking number 2 between its components.
+The knot shown in Figure 16, is non-affine, since the inverse image in $S^3$ is a two component link with linking number 2 between its components.
 Clearly this knot, is boundary of a band in $\mathbb{R}P^3$.
-This band can be thickened to be a class-$1$ torus on which the knot represents the $(2,5)$ circle.
-Thus it has genus $1.$ The core of the solid torus bounded by this torus is class-$1 $ knot intersecting the projective plane at infinity at 3 points. \begin{conjecture} There exists class-$0$ non-affine knots, with genus not equal to $1. $ \end{conjecture} As a support for the conjecture, in Figure 20, we present a diagram of a knot, which we suspect to be of genus $3. $ The surface on whichithe knot is lying is good and it is covered by a genus-$3 $ surface in $S^3$.
+This band can be thickened to be a class-$1$ torus on which the knot represents a $(2,5)$ cycle.
+Thus it has genus $1.$ The core of the solid torus bounded by this torus is class-$1$ knot intersecting an asymptotic projective plane at infinity at 3 points. \begin{conjecture} There exists class-$0$ non-affine knots, with genus not equal to $1. $ \end{conjecture} As a support for the conjecture, in Figure 20, we present a diagram of a knot, which we suspect to be of genus $3. $ The surface on which the knot is lying is good and its inverse image is a genus-$3 $ surface in $S^3$.